The Myth of the Perfect Consumer Business Objectives (HL)

 Take Apple, for instance.
 They don’t just randomly decide to produce 74 million iPhones in a quarter because it feels right.
 They’ve modelled their output so that, ideally, the cost of making one more phone is roughly equal to the extra revenue it’ll bring in.
 They maximise profit by carefully dancing along that MR = MC line.
 (With maybe a touch of "creativity" from their pricing team.)

-But is Profit the Only Goal?
+But is Profit the Only Goal for Companies?

 Nope.
 Businesses are run by people, not robots (yet), and people have all sorts of motivations.
 Enter: behavioural economics, where the human side of business goals kicks in.